rubenvoss/rubenvoss/README.md

 - Helping with the transition of multiple Webshops to a new System
-- Setting up Webservers
-- Setting up Crontab Monitoring
+- Reduced technical onboarding time from 2 days to 10 minutes with Docker & Gitpod
-- Developing an internal django App
+- Developed an internal django App

 Technologies: Linux, bash, MySQL, JTL, crontab